MOTCE/agallay_ccece_2021/README.md

 Chisel:
 In order to compile and produce Verilog or write tests with given files, you should have installed all the requisites from https://www.chisel-lang.org/.
 You should pay attention to linking between .scala files since the repositories structure does not reflects the one used for development purposes.

+A Chisel project contains two folders: main and test.
+Each folder contains a subfolder named scala.
+You should put src/chisel/Components and both MultistageInterconnectionNetwork into main/scala and src/chisel/Testers into test/scala.

 ### Prerequisites

 Any VHDL compiler for .vhd files.